Myndex/SAPC-APCA/README.md

 * Spectral weighting of luminance based on sRGB coefficients.
 * Weighting for normal and reverse polarity (dark text on light background vs light text on dark.)
-* Estimation and weighting of light adaptation for perceptual uniformity in a common "standard oberver" model.
+* Estimation and weighting of light adaptation for perceptual uniformity in a common "standard observer" model.
 * Considers Bartleson Breneman surround effects, simultaneous contrast, and local adaptation based on a pre-estimation model.
-* Spatial frequency considerations using a font weight lookup table.
+* Spatial frequency considerations for font weight as part of calculations and defined in a lookup table.

 ### FEATURES IN DEVELOPMENT
-* Additional weighting for RED/GREEN/BLUE to enhnance contrast for accomodating Color Vision Deficiencies, glare, and provide better design guidance.
+* Additional weighting for RED/GREEN/BLUE to enhance contrast for accommodating Color Vision Deficiencies, glare, and provide better design guidance.
-* Incorporate Spatial Frequency & stimulus size in predictions.
+* Incorporate Spatial Frequency & stimulus size directly in predictions (no lookup table).
 * Calculate multi-way contrasts and total effective page luminances for dynamic calculation of surround effects, simultaneous contrast, and local adaptation.
 * Calculate the effect of opacities.